Cuprate/cuprate/database/README.md

 As such, it is not implemented.

 ### 3.5 MDBX
-[`MDBX`](https://erthink.github.io/libmdbx) was a candidate as a backend, however MDBX deprecated the custom key/value comparison functions, this makes it a bit trickier to implement duplicate tables.
+[`MDBX`](https://erthink.github.io/libmdbx) was a candidate as a backend, however MDBX deprecated the custom key/value comparison functions, this makes it a bit trickier to implement [`9.2 Multimap tables`](#92-multimap-tables).
 It is also quite similar to the main backend LMDB (of which it was originally a fork of).

 As such, it is not implemented (yet).

 ## 4. Layers
-`cuprate_database` is logically abstracted into 5 layers, starting from the lowest:
+`cuprate_database` is logically abstracted into 5 layers, with each layer being built upon the last.

+Starting from the lowest:
 1. Backend
 2. Trait
 3. ConcreteEnv
 4. `ops`
 5. `service`

-Each layer is built upon the last.

 <!-- TODO: insert image here after database/ split -->